Skip to main content

 Latest listen

 There aren't many people whose chosen career are attributed to the opening scenes of The Silence and the Lambs, synchronised swimming and a sense of adventure.
-If understanding more about THAT doesn’t want to make you tune in to this podcast with Dr Jenn Ghandi, then I don’t know what else to write.
+If understanding more about THAT doesn’t want to make you tune in to this podcast with Dr Jenn Gandhi, then I don’t know what else to write.
 As Mental Health and Wellbeing Manager at The Football Association, Jenn brings us inspiration from her world, including the power of football, the size and the scope of the people it can reach and a collective responsibility to make positive change.

 Kick off here… or scroll down for quick highlights.